nais/doc/docs/security/auth/maskinporten.md

 !!! info "regex match of subscope"
     Be sure to match subscope `<product><./:><name>` to regex: `^([a-zæøå0-9]+\/?)+(\:[a-zæøå0-9]+)*[a-zæøå0-9]+(\.[a-zæøå0-9]+)*$`.

-The registered scope at Maskinporten:
+The registered scope at Maskinporten will have this form:

 ```text
 scope := nav:<product><./:><name>